top of page

 • Academic excellence (e.g. superior grades, publications, awards, etc.).

-In addition to the listed criteria, Indigenous applicants and applicants entering the first year of their program are strongly prioritized.
-If you have any questions regarding the application process or our assessment procedures, please contact the Program Administrator.
+In addition to the listed criteria, Indigenous applicants are strongly prioritized.
+If you have any questions regarding the application process or our assessment procedures, please contact the Associate Director.

 Personal Information